Racebook Glossary

 Selling Race

-A race where the winner is sold by auction immediately afterwards
+A race where the winner is sold by auction immediately afterward.

 Shadow Roll